ananthamapod/Pranker/README.md

 # Pranker
 ![A beautiful candid of Patrick Star should have been here :'(](patrick.jpg "IS THIS THE KRUSTY KRAB?")

+A quick Twilio project for HackNY Spring 2016.
+This was one of the winners of the best use of Twilio prize.

 ## Inspiration
 Just felt like doing something quick with Twilio + Really like pranking people = Pranker!
 ## What it does